pointlesspun/hand-of-cards/README.md

 * Refactor & add documentation.
 * Add jsx (or htm) variation.
+* Keep keys the same don't reassign when deleting cards.
 * Add mouse support.
-* Add 'playing' cards and getting random new ones.
 * Try some optimization(s) for less powerful devices (aka phones).
 * Show warning if max selection is reached.
+* Add play cards animation.
+* Add play / refresh buttons for mobile.
 * Deal truly random cards or one from a deck of 52 cards.
 * Be able to switch between locked and unlocked mode via a button.